Pet Wellness Guides > How to Treat a Dog's Upset Stomach: Home Remedies and Tips

-To help your dog feel better when feeling sick, give her a bland diet of soft foods like a boiled chicken with plain white cooked rice.
-Extra lean hamburger, ground beef, and sweet potatoes This will soothe the digestive tract until it’s back on track to a normal appetite and bowel movement.
+To help your dog feel better when feeling sick, give her a bland diet of soft foods like boiled chicken with plain white cooked rice.
+Extra-lean hamburger, ground beef, and sweet potatoes will soothe the digestive tract until it’s back on track to a normal appetite and bowel movement.
 To make the transition easier, you can feed your dog regular food after 2 or 3 days of eating a bland diet.

 5 Cube it up

-The best way to avoid dehydration in your dog is by providing small amounts of water in their bowl or a couple ice cubes every few minutes.
+The best way to avoid dehydration in your dog is by providing small amounts of water in their bowl or a couple of ice cubes every few minutes.
 You can even offer your dog ice chips if that’s easier for her to lick.
-It’s important not to worsen the situation, so don’t overdo it with the fluids, to not worsen the situation.
+It’s important not to overdo it with the fluids, to not worsen the situation.

 6 Try slippery elm bark

 Slippery elm bark is the inner bark of the Red Elm or slippery bark tree.
 The inner bark of slippery elm contains tannins that help reduce inflammation.
 They also include a substance known as mucilage.
-When mixed with water, this slimy, gooey material coats your dog’s inflamed stomach or intestines giving relief from several gastrointestinal disorders.
-Remember to check with your veterinarian before giving your dog natural remedies, just as you would over-the-counter medications.
+When mixed with water, this slimy, gooey material coats your dog’s inflamed stomach or intestines, relieving several gastrointestinal disorders.
+Remember to check with your veterinarian before treating your dog with natural remedies, just as you would over-the-counter medications.

 When should your dog see the vet?